geforcefan/ercanakyuerek.de/content/posts/writing-a-roller-coaster-simulation/3-evaluating-motion.md

 ## Next Chapter

-In the next chapter we will build an interactive Three.js demo where we can adjust the slopeAngle and watch how an object moves along a plane.
-Nothing complicated, just a small visual setup so we can actually see what the simulation looks like in action.
+[In the next chapter]({{< ref "/posts/writing-a-roller-coaster-simulation/4-building-the-smallest-possible-track.md" >}}) we’ll build a small interactive Three.js demo where we can watch the object’s position update in real time.
+Nothing fancy, just a simple page showing coordinates and velocity so we can finally see the simulation in action.